Team2-CS355-FL2018/MediaDiscovery/README.md

 # Description

-We are aiming to create a platform for users to discover new book, movie, and music recommendations based on their and their friends preference history.
+We are aiming to create a platform for users to discover movies through recommendations based on their and their friends preference history.

 # To Do List
 - [x] Create Github Organization and Repo